tardate/LittleArduinoProjects/README.md

-# 176 Little Arduino Projects
+# 177 Little Arduino Projects
-> Latest addition:sparkles: [nRF24Breakout](./Electronics101/nRF24Breakout) - a simple PCB breadboard adapter for 8-pin nRF24 modules
+> Latest addition:sparkles: [LED7Segment/ShiftDrive](./playground/LED7Segment/ShiftDrive) - test control of a 7-segment display via a shift register

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds like